wedsonlima/rvindi/README.md

 # But Saruman is wise and he thinks he could make a good money
 # charging a rent for the use of the magic ball.
 #
-# So, Saruman went on to Vindi and threre created a product...
+# So, Saruman went on to Vindi and there created a product...
 #
 palantir = Vindi::Product.new.tap do |p|
   p.code = "palantir"